fmquaglia/principia-agentica/publication/docs/blog/posts/091925-memory-in-agents.md

 **We'll measure the real-world impact on latency, cost-per-call ($/call), and retrieval quality for workloads like task replay, Q&A over notes, and tool grounding.**

 Stay tuned.
 The lab is open.

-*(You can follow the progress at the [principia-agentica GitHub repository](https://github.com/fmquaglia/principia-agentica).)*
+_You can follow the progress at the [principia-agentica GitHub repository](https://github.com/fmquaglia/principia-agentica)._

+_...and if you found this helpful, share it with anyone designing agent memory. **Thank you!**_